Shifting physics of vortex particles to higher energies via quantum entanglement

-Thus, not only the emitted energy distributions $|{\bm E}^{(f,s)}_{(\text{w})}|^2$ are nearly the same for the Compton scattering and for the emission in a helical undulator in the quasi-classical regime \cite{UndCompt}, but \textit{the phases of the fields do also coincide} in this approximation.
+Thus, not only the emitted energy distributions $|{\bm E}^{(f,s)}_{(\text{g})}|^2$ are nearly the same for Compton scattering and for emission in a helical undulator in the quasi-classical regime \cite{UndCompt}, but \textit{the phases of the fields do also coincide} in this approximation.
 Importantly, however, the phase $e^{i(s-1)\phi_{k'}}$ itself does not guarantee that the field carries angular momentum because the overall factor with the delta-function also plays a role.
 For instance, if the latter factor contains $\delta (\phi_{k}'- (\phi' \pm \pi))$ within the conventional plane--wave approach, the TAM $z$-projection is vanishing, regardless of the phase.
-It is only the weak-measurement scheme that provides vorticity of the final photons because the latter turn out to be cylindrical rather than plane waves.
+It is only the generalized-measurement scheme with a finite error that provides vorticity of the final photons because the latter turn out to be cylindrical rather than plane waves.